 Figure 8.1 Here

 The prehistoric archaeology of the continental shelf has altered the way in which the often-fragmentary Palaeolithic record is approached.
 Under the influence of the geosciences, several studies of this subfield tackle the sea by emphasising its natural element (marine) rather than the specific culturally shaped relationship formed by prehistoric peoples’ activities in relation to the sea (maritime) (Benjamin & Hale 2012).
-Informed by a new paradigm seeking to include both the marine and the maritime perspective in the archaeology of hunters and gatherers (Galanidou 2014a; 2018), the present study brings together new research designs and new findings to examine the role of the sea in shaping Greek Palaeolithic studies.
-Founded on the observation that fluctuating sea-levels have profoundly affected the way in which Pleistocene archaeological, palaeoanthropological, and palaeontological remains have been recovered and interpreted, the study addresses the role of the sea as a resource, as a water-crossing challenge, and as a terrestrial route serving mobility and dispersals to new grounds.
+Informed by a new paradigm seeking to include both the marine and the maritime perspective in the archaeology of hunters and gatherers (Galanidou 2014a, 2018), the present study brings together new research designs and new findings to examine the role of the sea in shaping Greek Palaeolithic studies.
+Founded on the observation that fluctuating sea-levels have profoundly affected the way in which Pleistocene archaeological, palaeoanthropological and palaeontological remains have been recovered and interpreted, the study addresses the role of the sea as a resource, as a water-crossing challenge and as a terrestrial route serving mobility and dispersals to new grounds.

 Where sites are found